 Supplemental Tables 1 and 2 describe the publicly available Illumina reads that were downloaded from the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) or the China National Center for Bioinformation (CNCB) National Genomics Data Center (NGDC), as well as the original publications where the clinical information was obtained for downstream analysis (1-8).
 Supplemental Table 3 lists the specific commands and additional details used for downstream analysis of the reads.
 After the raw reads were downloaded, the quality of the reads was assessed before and after trimming with FastQC (9) and quality control was performed on the downloaded sequence reads with Trimmomatic (10).
 To control different datasets being paired or single-end, all paired-end reads were converted to single-end by merging reads with flash (11), and then all merged and unmerged forward reads were combined into one file after being processed with Trimmomatic.
 Human and PhiX reads were filtered out with a custom Kraken2 database (12) and low complexity sequences were removed with fastp (13).
-Taxonomic analysis was subsequently performed with Kraken2 (12) and the decontam package was employed to identify potential contaminating organisms (14).
+Taxonomic analysis was subsequently performed with Kraken2 (12).
 The processed fastq datasets with human and PhiX reads removed were converted to fasta files and analyzed with SeqScreen (15) to obtain a list of leaf node molecular function and biological process Gene Ontology (GO) terms and proteins present within each of the samples.
 The CoV-IRT-Micro conda package (16) was used to propagate parent GO terms, parse GO terms by kingdom-level domains, and summarize Kraken2 taxonomic results and SeqScreen-reported protein identifiers.

 Parent-propagated GO term counts for all domains other than eukaroytes were imported into a working phyloseq (17) object, alongside collected and curated clinical metadata using R 4.03 (18).
-Samples types of “unknown”, “sick”, and “negative controls” were pruned from subsequent analysis.
+Samples types of “unknown”, “sick”, and were pruned from subsequent analysis.
+Taxonomic classifications were decontaminated against negative controls when negative congrols were present using the library decontam to identify and remove potential contaminating organisms (14).
 Samples from Michalovich et. al (6) and samples from Shen et al. (5) that were viral enriched (PRJNA605907) were also pruned from subsequent analysis due to observed batch effects (Supplementary File 1a).
-GO term abundances from the remaining 86 samples were then compositionally transformed and compared by case type (min abundance=0.01, min prevalence=0.1 normalization=CLR, and outcome (COVID19 only) via Maaslin2 (19) (Supplementary File 1b), controlling for random effects of publication and sample name, max significance cutoff of q < 0.05 with Benjamini-Hochberg multiple test correction (20).
+After read filtering and batch effect sample removal, sample cohorts consisted of 29 uninfected sampled, 25 CAP samples, and 32 COVID19 samples, bringing the total n to 86.
+Amongst the COVID19 cohort with known survival outcomes, 10 were deceased and 15 were survived.
+GO term abundances from the remaining samples were then compositionally transformed and compared by case type (min abundance=0.01, min prevalence=0.1 normalization=CLR, and outcome (COVID19 only) via Maaslin2 (19) (Supplementary File 1b), controlling for random effects of publication and sample name, max significance cutoff of q < 0.05 with Benjamini-Hochberg multiple test correction (20).
 Additionally, GO term counts were square root transformed and subjected to community typing with Dirichlet Multinomial Mixtures (21) (Supplementary File 1b).
-Statistically significant GO terms were then ordered by parental lineage and visualized alongside consensus DMM clusters and metadata columns publication, case, and outcome using the bioinformatic software package pheatmap (v1.0.12) (22).
+Statistically significant GO terms were then ordered by parental lineage and visualized alongside consensus DMM clusters and metadata columns publication, case, and outcome using the bioinformatic software packages pheatmap (v1.0.12) (22).
+Heat tree taxonomic comparisons were visualized using the bioinformatic software packages and metacoder (https://cran.r-project.org/web/packages/metacoder/citation.html#:~:text=metacoder%20citation%20info,doi%3A%2010.1371%2Fjournal) .

 Results